 USB 1.0 – It was released in 1996.
 Its data transfer speed was 12 megabytes per second (MBPS).

 USB 3.0 – The version (USB 3.0) was released in 2008.
-Its data transfer speed is 5 GB byte per second (GBPS).
+Its data transfer speed is 5 GB bytes per second (GBPS).
 It is also known as Super Speed.

 USB 3.1 – It was released in 2013.
-The maximum speed of data transfer is 10 Gigabyte per second (gbps).
+The maximum speed of data transfer is 10 gigabytes per second (Gbps).
 It is also known as Super Speed +.

 Read articles about other full forms: